 Condition: As part of our audit of the city's fiscal 2019 CAFR, we engaged an independent accounting firm to perform an assessment of the information technology (IT) application and general controls related to the city's new Oracle eBusiness Suite/PeopleSoft Workforce Management System (the OnePhilly system).
-The OnePhilly system replaced the legacy Human Resources (HR), Benefits, Payroll, and Time and Attendance systems.
-In December 2018, the HR and Benefits modules went live.
+The OnePhilly system replaced the legacy Human Resources (HR), Benefits, Payroll, and Time and Attendance systems.5 In December 2018, the HR and Benefits modules went live.
 The next rollout was in March 2019 with the Payroll and Time and Attendance modules.
 The Finance Office oversees the OnePhilly Team, whose role is to manage the OnePhilly system project.

 This assessment found multiple breakdowns in the functionality and application controls of the OnePhilly system, which we consider to be a material weakness.
-Specifically, the following was noted:
+Specifically, the following was noted:6

-- Assumed time was automatically recorded by the OnePhilly system if an employee's timecard was short of time in comparison to the employee's scheduled time.
+Assumed time was automatically recorded by the OnePhilly system if an employee's timecard was short of time in comparison to the employee's scheduled time.
 Assumed time is a concept where the OnePhilly system assumes that the employee works his/her minimum scheduled hours in a given week or pay period, regardless of what has been entered into Oracle Time & Labor (OTL).
-The addition of this time was not reviewed for accuracy or authorization. - Changes were made to employee timecards by the OnePhilly Team or the Finance Office's Central Payroll Unit without documented authorization or approval. - Employees or timekeepers were able to enter time to hour types that may not be authorized for the department.
-When time was entered, an hour type was to be selected from a drop-down menu.
-Examples included regular time, leave time, on call time, etc. Hour types were not restricted by department. - The OnePhilly Team ran a process which automatically changed employee timecards that were unapproved to approved status. - Employees who entered their time via Manager Self-Service were able to authorize their own timecards instead of being submitted to his/her direct supervisor for approval.
+The addition of this time was not reviewed for accuracy or authorization.

-&lt;sup>5 The city's plan is also for the OnePhilly system to replace the legacy Pension system, but the OnePhilly Pension module has not yet been implemented.
+5 The city's plan is also for the OnePhilly system to replace the legacy Pension system, but the OnePhilly Pension module has not yet been implemented.

-&lt;sup>6 This assessment also noted significant deficiencies in the IT general controls for the OnePhilly system, which are discussed on pages 10 to 13 of this report.
+6 This assessment also noted significant deficiencies in the IT general controls for the OnePhilly system, which are discussed on pages 10 to 13 of this report.
 We also issued a separate report to the Finance Office on the OnePhilly IT controls assessment, which communicated the material weakness in application IT controls, the significant deficiencies in IT general controls, and other observations with lesser impact.